It’s clear that we’re on the cusp of a new era for the global workforce.

 That’s what human-centric automation is all about.
 Instead of focusing only on increasing efficiencies, this model builds automations around the talents, limitations, needs, and experiences of people.

 This kind of human-centered automation aims to 1) make the experience of work better and 2) unlock the time and energy people spend on repetitive tasks so that these resources can be channeled towards value-creating activities.
 Human-centered automation opens the door to the creativity, curiosity, and more meaningful work.
 It is these activities, and not repetitive tasks, that help businesses meet long term goals and distinguish themselves from their competitors.

 The future is already here, and that future is people.

-Work flexibility, no code, citizen developers, and automation.
+Work flexibility, low-code, citizen developers, and automation.
 The point where these four forces converge is the future of work.
 And at the center of that point is people.

 At their core, each of these elements of change is about people.
 Workplace flexibility is about giving people options to balance work and life commitments while staying safe and productive.
 No-code tools and citizen development invite people who have too often kept on the periphery into the problem-solving process.
 Human-centric automation unlocks creative energy and gives people the opportunity to enjoy more meaningful, purposeful work.

 The future of work is all about people, and the work of the future is about helping people recognize and attain their full potential.